 What's more, if you already have a Sonicare toothbrush, the standard charger is compatible with Airfloss, meaning you can save even more counter and plug space.

-Waterpik does have one notable advantage however.
-They offer different types of tips as well as different colors, so everyone in the family can use the same device while having their own personal tip.
+Waterpik has one notable advantage, however.
+They offer different tips and different colors, so everyone in the family can use the same device while having their own personal tip.

 Range options and price point comparison